-August 8.
-Lay Lewisham.-Went Wednesday, at on board the Ship fallen down to Deptford, which we now hallowed by the Word of God and Prayer.-Dined at Mr. W---'s of Lewisham, and preached at Blackheath to near 20000 People, on the Pharisee and the Publican.-I felt much freedom in my self, and could not but take notice of a fundamental Mistake his Lordship of London was guilty of, in a Pastoral Letter published this Day.-For in it he exhorts his Clergy, SO to explain the Doctrine of Justification by Faith alone, as to make our Good Works a necessary Condition of it.-St. Paul in his Epistle to the Galatians, pronounces a dreadful Anathema against the Maintainers of such Doctrines.-I pray God his Lordship may see his Error, and thereby be freed from so tremendous a Sentence!
+Wednesday, August 8.
+Lay at Lewisham.-Went on board the Ship fallen down to Deptford, which we now hallowed by the Word of God and Prayer.-Dined at Mr. W--'s of

+Lewisham, and preached at Blackheath to near 20,000 People, on the Pharisee and the Publican.-I felt much freedom in my self, and could not but take notice of a fundamental [[great]] Mistake his Lordship of London was guilty of, in a Pastoral Letter published this Day.-For in it he exhorts his Clergy, SO to explain the Doctrine of Justification by Faith alone, as to make our Good Works a necessary Condition of it.-St. Paul in his Epistle to the Galatians, pronounces a dreadful Anathema against the Maintainers of such Doctrines [[who join Faith and Works together in order to their being justified in the Sight of God]].-I pray God his Lordship may see his Error, and thereby [[that all Preachers may]] be freed from so tremendous a Sentence!
 And let ALL the People say, Amen!

 On board Ship, Lewisham and Blackheath.

 Thursday, August 9.
-Went this Morning and continued Afternoon, settling my little on board till Family.- Dined at Lewisham.
-Preached at Blackheath to a verv Congregation.-Took a little Refreshment, large and went and lay on board, in order to be ready to finish my Affairs in the Morning.-Several Companies of Friends came to see me, and some continued with me all Night .--In answer to their Prayers, I doubt not but we shall be as safe as Noah was in the Ark.
+Went this Morning and continued on board till Afternoon, settling my little Family.-Dined at Lewisham.
+Preached at Blackheath to a very large Congregation.-Took a little Refreshment, and went and lay on board, in order to be ready to finish my Affairs in the Morning.-Several Companies of Friends came to see me, and some continued with me all Night.-In answer to their Prayers, I doubt not but we shall be as safe as Noah was in the Ark.
 Every Place is alike to those who have the Presence of God with them.

-Heav'n is, dear Lord, where'er thou art, ¢ O never then from me depart; ¢ For to my Soul 'tis Hell to be, ¢ But for one Moment void of thee.
+Heav'n is, dear Lord, where'er thou art, O never then from me depart; For to my Soul 'tis Hell to be, But for one Moment void of thee.

-6

-GEORGE WHITEFIELD

 Lewisham, Blackheath and Blendon.

 Friday, August 10.
-Finished my Ship Business.- Breakfasted at Lewisham.-Spent the rest of the Day most comfortably at Blendon.-And preached in the Evening to to a yet greater Congregation at Blackheath.-The People expecting it would be the last Time, were much affected with Sorrow; but a great Shout of Rejoicing was heard amongst them, when I told them of my continuing to preach till Monday.-God has made himself a willing People in the Day of his Power.-O all ye Servants of the Lord, bless ye the Lord, praise him and magnify him for ever.
+Finished my Ship Business.-Breakfasted at Lewisham.-Spent the rest of the Day most comfortably at Blendon.-And preached in the Evening to a yet greater Congregation [[than ever]] at Blackheath.-The People expecting it would be the last Time, were much affected with Sorrow; but a great Shout of Rejoicing was heard amongst [[discoverable among]] them, when I told them of my continuing to preach till Monday.-[[Surely]] God has made himself a willing People in the Day of his Power.-O all ye Servants of the Lord, bless ye the Lord, praise him and magnify him for ever.

 Blendon and Blackheath.

-Saturday, August II.
+Saturday, August 11.
 Began in the Spirit of Love and Meekness to answer the Bishop of London's Pastoral Letter.-I pray God give it his Blessing.-Continued all Day at Blendon.-Preached in the Evening at Blackheath, and returned to Blendon with an earnest Longing in my Soul for the approaching Sabbath.-O how do I long for that Rest which awaits the Children of God!
 Lord give me Patience to wait till my Change come!

 Blendon, Bexley, Blackheath and Lewisham.